Robbins Geller Rudman & Dowd LLP: Investigation Launched into Klarna Group plc, Attorneys Encourage Investors and Potential Witnesses to Contact Law Firm - RGRD Law

-San Diego, California--(Newsfile Corp. - December 16, 2025) - The law firm of Robbins Geller Rudman & Dowd LLP is investigating potential violations of United States federal securities laws involving Klarna Group plc (NYSE: KLAR).
+San Diego, California--(Newsfile Corp. - December 23, 2025) - Robbins Geller Rudman & Dowd LLP is investigating potential violations of United States federal securities laws involving Klarna Group plc (NYSE: KLAR).

 If you have any information that could assist in the Klarna investigation or if you are a Klarna investor who suffered a loss and would like to learn more, you can provide your information here: